AMCAS

 Your letter of recommendation is a very important component of your application to medical school.
 My advice on obtaining letters of recommendation is very simple.

-Ask for recommendations several months in-advance of the deadline and only from individuals who can write strong letters on your behalf.
+Ask for recommendations several months in-advance of the deadline and only from individuals who can write STRONG letters on your behalf.

 Medical Schools

 This may seem obvious, but here is where you will choose from a list of medical schools where you want to apply.
+You do not have to choose all of your medical schools at once.
+Do you need help in choosing medical schools?

-To win while applying to medical school apply early and to a broad range of institutions because you never know what a particular medical school is looking for in applicants.
+This means applying to schools from all tiers.
+You don't want to put all your eggs in one basket because you never know what a particular medical school will be looking for in applicants.

 Medical School Essay